A Brief History of the IPA

 The Association spent much of its early history housed in Gregory Hall on the campus of the University of Illinois.
 In 1975, it relocated to Springfield and settled into its permanent headquarters in April of 2000.

-The Board of Directors determines the legislative and business practices that are carried out by the IPA’s full-time staff of 15 employees.
+The Board of Directors determines the legislative and business practices that are carried out by the IPA’s full-time staff.